CMS-SUS-XPAG/GenLHEfiles/GridpackWorkflow/README.md

 ```
 source submitallgridpackjobs_SMS-TChiSlepSnu.sh
 ```
 This script just runs `submitGridpackCondorJob.py` for each value of the chargino mass.
 You may need to supply additional arguments (`--genproductions-dir` and `--proxy`) to `submitGridpackCondorJob.py` to ensure that it runs correctly with your local setup.
-See the python script for more info.
+See the python script for more info, and modify `submitallgridpackjobs_SMS-TChiSlepSnu.sh` with the needed changes.

 Each gridpack job will store its output on Hadoop, by default in `/hadoop/cms/store/user/${USER}/mcProduction/GRIDPACKS`.